-Holwell Shuster & Goldberg LLP Marks Fifth Anniversary with Major Financial Commitment to Pro Bono Partner Her Justice
+Holwell Shuster & Goldberg Marks Fifth Anniversary with Major Financial Commitment to Pro Bono Partner Her Justice

 NEW YORK—Commemorating five years of operation, Holwell Shuster & Goldberg LLP has committed to giving $50,000 over a three-year period to Her Justice, a non-profit organization that provides legal services to women and families in New York City.
 Since its founding in 2012, HSG has grown from five lawyers to more than 75 lawyers and staff, and in 2016 was named New York Law Firm of the Year by Benchmark Litigation.